csmanea/testing-workshops/oci-ignite-advanced/create-vcn/create-vcn.md

 ## Introduction

 Oracle Cloud Infrastructure (OCI) Compute lets you create multiple Virtual Cloud Networks (VCNs).
-These VCNs will contain security lists, compute instances, load balancers and many other types of network assets.
+These VCNs will contain security lists, compute instances, load balancers, and many other types of network assets.

 Be sure to review [Overview of Networking](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/overview.htm) to gain a full understanding of the network components and their relationships.